getodk/docs/docs/central-api-project-management.rst

 Project Management
 =======================================================================================================================

+.. raw:: html

-Apart from staff users ("Web Users" in the Central management interface) and some site-wide configuration details like Usage Reporting, all of ODK Central's objects (Forms, Submissions, App Users) are partitioned by Project, and available only as subresources below the main Projects resource.
+  <p>Apart from staff users (&quot;Web Users&quot; in the Central management interface) and some site-wide configuration details like Usage Reporting, all of ODK Central's objects (Forms, Submissions, App Users) are partitioned by Project, and available only as subresources below the main Projects resource.</p>

 Projects
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.4)*\
+.. raw:: html

-You must create a containing Project before you can create any of its subobjects.
+  <p><em>(introduced: version 0.4)</em></p><p>You must create a containing Project before you can create any of its subobjects.</p>

 Listing Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects**

+.. raw:: html
-The Projects listing endpoint is somewhat unique in that it is freely accessible to anybody, even unauthenticated clients.
-Rather than reject the user with a ``403``\  or similar error, the Projects listing will only return Projects that the authenticated Actor is allowed to see.
-In most cases, this means that unauthenticated requests will receive ``[]``\  in reply.

-Currently, there are no paging or filtering options, so listing ``Project``\ s will get you every Project you have access to.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to additionally retrieve the ``appUsers``\  count of App Users and ``forms``\  count of Forms within the Project, as well as the ``lastSubmission``\  timestamp of the latest submission to any for in the project, if any.
+  <p>The Projects listing endpoint is somewhat unique in that it is freely accessible to anybody, even unauthenticated clients.
+Rather than reject the user with a <code>403</code> or similar error, the Projects listing will only return Projects that the authenticated Actor is allowed to see.
+In most cases, this means that unauthenticated requests will receive <code>[]</code> in reply.</p><p>Currently, there are no paging or filtering options, so listing <code>Project</code>s will get you every Project you have access to.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to additionally retrieve the <code>appUsers</code> count of App Users and <code>forms</code> count of Forms within the Project, as well as the <code>lastSubmission</code> timestamp of the latest submission to any for in the project, if any.</p>

 .. dropdown:: Request